tag1consulting/goose/README.md

 ### Simple

-The `examples/simple.rs` example copies the simple load test documented on the locust.io web page, rewritten in Goose.
+The `examples/simple.rs` example copies the simple load test documented on the locust.io web page, rewritten in Rust for Goose.
 It uses minimal advanced functionality, but demonstrates how to GET and POST pages.
 It defines a single Task Set which has the client log in and then load a couple of pages.

 Goose can make use of all available CPU cores.
 By default, it will launch 1 client per core, and it can be configured to launch many more.
 The following was configured instead to launch 1,024 clients.
 Each client randomly pauses 5 to 15 seconds after each task is loaded, so it's possible to spin up a large number of clients.
-Here is a snapshot of `top` on an 8-core VM that ran this example with 10G of available RAM -- there were ample resources to launch considerably more "clients", though `ulimit` had to be reasied:
+Here is a snapshot of `top` when running this example on an 8-core VM with 10G of available RAM -- there were ample resources to launch considerably more "clients", though `ulimit` had to be resized:

 ```
 top - 11:14:57 up 16 days,  4:40,  2 users,  load average: 0.00, 0.04, 0.01